 Wind generated electricity replacing coal or natural gas fired power.
 Used on a wide scale, this is the second largest generator of offset carbon tonnes after the Tillage/Conservation Cropping protocols.
 The carbon yield is currently fixed at 0.59 tonnes of carbon for every megawatt/hr generated, under a tenth of the income of the power generated.
-Relatively easier to measure and prove.
+Record keeping is relatively easier to measure and prove than other protocols.

-Carries on after changing from 0.65 to 0.59 tonnes carbon per Mw/h in March of 2015.
+Carries on after changing from 0.65 to 0.59 tonnes of carbon per Mw/h in March of 2015.